Green Smoothie Gourmet

 chocolate sugar cookies

-5. Use a 2 tablespoon scoop to scoop batter, and roll into balls.
-Coat them in a bowl of organic cane sugar.
-You will have about 16 balls.
+5. Use a 2-tbsp cookie scoop to scoop batter and roll into balls.
+Pour ½ cup of cane sugar in a bowl, and roll each ball then line them on a baking sheet.
+You will have about 16-18 balls.

 6. Line them in a pan two inches apart because these cookies will spread.